rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/march.md

 Python SDK 0.13.0 adds new methods to support static routes functionality.
-A static route provides a deterministic URL/route for an application while exposing a network endpoint externally, thus making the endpoint resilient to failure or re-deployment, facilitates maintenance and upgrades to the backend/deployment while retaining the same unique globally available URL.
+A static route provides a deterministic URL/route for an application while exposing a network endpoint externally, thus making the endpoint resilient to re-deployment, facilitates maintenance and upgrades to the backend/deployment while retaining the same unique globally available URL.